Tuition and Billing

 The Gebbink Piano Studio participates in a number of events that allow students to receive critique or to compete for opportunities to advance and play in special performance.
 These opportunities may include, PAMTA -Achievements in Music (AIM), Monster Concert, Sonata/Sonatina Competition, Duet Festival, ISMTA - West District Auditions, Masquerade Musicale, Christmas Jamboree.
 Bach Festival Young Artist Concert, and Bradley University High School Competition.

 The Gebbink Piano Studio usually maintains a waiting list, but will enroll students throughout the year as the schedule permits.
 I will have an informal interview with new students to review previous study, if applicable, and place them at appropriate levels using piano study materials best suited for their needs.
-To initiate enrollment complete the online registration.
+To initiate enrollment and get your place on the wait list, complete the online registration.

 The length of the lesson is 45 minutes weekly.